Legal & Regulations

 4. Impact on Existing Property Owners and Residents

 Potential for increased property values in up-zoned areas.
-Concerns about strain on existing infrastructure (water, sewer, roads, schools) due to densification.
+Concerns about strain on existing systems (water, sewer, roads, schools) due to densification.
 Changes to neighborhood character.
 The role of residents' associations in engaging with county planning authorities.

 How zoning amendments are initiated, reviewed, and approved by the County Assembly.
 Legal requirements for public notification and participation.
 The importance of stakeholders engaging in these processes to voice concerns or support.